AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 Users must be able to:

-- Locate clear instructions on how to request a refund (please place a Refund Policy on your site)
+- Locate clear instructions on how to request a refund (please place a refund policy on your site).
-- Find a way to cancel any recurring payments, including subscriptions Manage their payments and update their payment method
+- Find a way to cancel any recurring payments, including subscriptions.
+Manage their payments and update their payment method
-- Clearly see how much an add-on will cost them, with no hidden fees or surprise charges
+- Clearly see how much an add-on will cost them, with no hidden fees or surprise charges.

 ### Support